attah/ppm2pwg/README.md

 ## baselinify
 Takes a JPEG and losslessly repacks it to the baseline ecoding profile, keeping only JFIF and Exif headers.
-Sort of like jpegtran without any arguments, but reusable in C++.
+Sort of like jpegtran without any arguments.

 IPP-printers are only required to support baseline-encoded jpeg according to PWG5100.14.